>

 • 11 April – China 125% retaliatory tariffs on all US goods imports came into effect.

-• 17 April – Decision from US Trade Representative Office on shipping landing charges – potentially new charges of $1.5m per landing for shipping lines at US ports which have China made boats in their fleets or on order.
+• 17 April – Decision from US Trade Representative Office on shipping landing charges – stepped back from new charges of $1.5m per landing for shipping lines at US ports which have China made boats in their fleets or on order.
+New plans exempt non-China made boats.
 Will impact on logistics around exports.

-• 3 May – 25% duties to apply to automotive parts imported for use in US-made vehicles (estimated $460bn of cars and car parts covered by new duties) – engines, lithium batteries, tyres, shock absorbers, computers.
+• 3 May – 25% duties were due to apply to automotive parts imported for use in US-made vehicles (estimated $460bn of cars and car parts covered by new duties) – engines, lithium batteries, tyres, shock absorbers, computers.
+US Customs and Border Protection now have 30 days to implement new scheme with exemptions focused on US manufacturers up to a certain percentage of the value of the vehicle.

 • 8 July90 day suspension period for non-retaliating countries of reciprocal tariffs above global baseline rate of 10% due to end.